dcsil/CSC491/README.md

 - Set up a proper "Software Development Lifecyle" (SDLC) including continuous integration, testing, and deploys

 With these expectations and evaluation principles, we know you'll be better prepared for the software industry.

 ### Required Materials/Software

-There aren't any _required_ materials _per se_, but it is highly recommended to bring a laptop to class with a fully functioning developer environment for your project.
-While not all classes will be workshops, it is recommended to bring your laptop during each class for other uses such as research.
+There aren't any _required_ materials _per se_, but it is required that you bring a laptop to class with a fully functioning developer environment for your project. iPads/tablets are not recommended as the main vehicle unless you can develop on them.

 You will also need a [GitHub account](https://github.com/join).